 What’s great about a road trip through France to Spain is how much you can customise and tailor the route to you.
 Once you’ve crossed from Folkestone to Calais on Eurotunnel Le Shuttle, central Europe is your oyster.
-Do a bit of research and throw together your dream trip!
+Do a bit of research and throw together your dream European road trip!

 You could take the coastal route through France, stopping at pretty and largely overlooked seaside towns like Boulogne-sur-Mer before turning inland after St Malo.
 Or, you could take the inland route across France, stopping by towns like Orléans, Bourges, and Blois along the way.